abstracta/wiresham/README.md

 Filter: `. |= map(select((.["_source"].layers.tcp["tcp.srcport"]  == "PORT_NUMBER") or (.["_source"].layers.tcp["tcp.dstport"]  == "PORT_NUMBER")))`
 > PORT_NUMBER needs to be replaced by the port we want to filter.

-In short this filter is going to exclude all packets that don't interact with the PORT_NUMBER we want.
+In short, this filter is going to exclude all packets that don't interact with the PORT_NUMBER we want.

 ## Build